salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

 Locker will throw a `RangeError` when calling the constructor.
 Locker will block access to `Worker.prototype`.

-<a name="xmlhttprequestdocsopen-valuemd"></a>

-## value: XMLHttpRequest.prototype.open

-### Goal

-To prevent users from making requests to disallowed endpoints.

-### Design

-Patch the `XMLHttpRequest.prototype.open` property and intercept calls to it to block disallowed URLs.

-### Distorted behavior

-The `XMLHttpRequest.prototype.open` distortion examines the `hostname` and the `pathname` of the URL, if it matches one of the disallowed config entries, it throws an error.

 <a name="documentdocscookie-gettermd"></a>